dashiellmassey/dashiellmassey.github.io/_pages/equity.md

 <h2> Social networks and the "hidden curriculum" </h2>

 <p> A through line across the diversity, equity, and inclusion (DEI) initiatives that I have participated in is my longstanding
 interest in how socially-segregated interpersonal networks create persistent barriers to equity, even when institutions have the best of intentions.
+In other words:</p>

-In other words: <b> how much of the "hidden curriculum" of academic success is learned from friends rather than through formal programming?
+<p style="text-align:center;"><b> how much of the "hidden curriculum" of academic success is learned from friends rather than through formal
+  programming?
 And what we know depends on who we happen to be friends with (which is hardly random), how do we level the playing field?
   </b></p>